-Additionally, scientific understanding of the risks of air pollution has continued to increase.
-We know that air pollution is one of the greatest environmental challenges we face, and it is responsible for a range of serious health problems, including respiratory illnesses, heart disease, and stroke.
-While the majority of areas of Hounslow are meeting existing UK legal limits for pollutants including nitrogen dioxide and particulate matter, in 2021 the World Health Organisation (WHO) updated their Global Air Quality Guidelines for the first time since 2005, referencing the "marked increase of evidence that shows how air pollution affects different aspects of health"
+Additionally, scientific understanding and research on the risks of air pollution has advanced.
+Air pollution is one of the greatest environmental challenges we face, but is also the largest environmental risk to public health.
+It is responsible for a range of serious health problems, including the development and exacerbation of diseases, such as cancer and asthma, and increases in respiratory and cardiovascular hospital admissions.
+In addition, we know that air pollution has a greater impact on those most vulnerable, contributing to widening health inequalities.
+While the majority of areas of Hounslow are meeting existing UK legal limits for pollutants including nitrogen dioxide and particulate matter, in 2021 the World Health Organisation (WHO) updated their Global Air Quality Guidelines for the first time since 2005, referencing the "marked increase of evidence that shows how air pollution affects different aspects of health".

 In response to this challenge, we have made significant progress in reducing air pollution in Hounslow.
-Our approach has been based on a combination of measures to reduce emissions from transport, industry, and construction, while working with partners such as Heathrow Airport Ltd, National Highways, Transport for London and the GLA.
-Local and regional initiatives have led to improved air quality at a borough level, these include the promotion of cycling and walking, updates to the Council's fleet, increasing public awareness as well as the expansion of the Ultra-Low Emission Zone.
+Our approach has been based on a combination of measures to reduce emissions from transport, industry and construction, while working with partners such as Heathrow Airport Ltd, National Highways, Transport for London and the GLA.
+Local and regional initiatives have led to improved air quality at a borough level, these include the promotion of cycling and walking, updates to the Council's fleet, increasing public awareness as well as the expansion of the Ultra Low Emission Zone.

 As a result of these efforts, air quality has improved in our borough.
 We have seen a reduction in the levels of particulate matter and nitrogen dioxide, which are two of the most harmful pollutants.
 We are also seeing a shift in public attitudes towards air pollution, with many people now taking action to reduce their own emissions and improve air quality in their communities.
+Improved air quality in Hounslow will contribute to improving healthy life expectancy, reducing premature mortality, and reduce health inequalities.

 However, there is still much work to be done.
 We are committed to continuing our efforts to reduce air pollution and ensure that everyone in our borough can enjoy clean, healthy air.
-Our updated Air Quality Action Plan sets out a range of new measures to build on the progress we have made so far.
+Our updated Air Quality Action Plan sets out a range of new multi-disciplinary measures to build on the progress we have made so far to deliver public health, environmental and economic co-benefits.
 This includes a focus on improving air quality at schools through interventions such as school streets.

 I am confident that by working together, we can continue to make significant progress in improving air quality in Hounslow.
-I urge all residents, businesses, and visitors to support our efforts and play their part in creating a healthier, cleaner environment for all.
+I urge all residents, businesses, and visitors to support our efforts and act now to create a healthier, cleaner environment for all in the future.